simonbrady/cat/ncdc_count/README.md

 # NCDC Record Count

-This is a simple Hadoop job to run over the downloaded NCDC data, heavily based on the examples in Tom White, _Hadoop: the Definitive Guide_ (3rd ed.: Oreilly, 2012).
+This is a simple Hadoop job to run over the downloaded NCDC data, heavily based on the examples in Tom White, _Hadoop: the Definitive Guide_ (3rd ed: O'Reilly, 2012).
 It counts records by station ID (the concatenation of a station's USAF catalogue number and WBAN identifier, e.g. 029070-99999) and produces tab-delimted ID-count pairs as output.
 Its main purpose is to sanity-check the